kubernetes-sigs/lws/keps/846-disaggregatedset-slices/README.md

 Decreasing `slices` from M to N directly deletes the LWS and Services whose slice index is `>= N`.
 Their pods terminate via the normal pod grace period; no controller-orchestrated drain is performed.

 This is intentional and differs from revision teardown.
 The existing multi-phase drain exists to preserve the cross-role, same-version invariant *within* a slice during a rollout.
 Slice removal has no cross-slice invariant to protect (slices are independent), so it is a plain scale operation, mirroring how reducing a role's `replicas` removes the highest-ordinal groups directly.

+### Backward Compatibility

+DisaggregatedSet shipped before this feature, so clusters already run DisaggregatedSets whose LWS use the old `<ds>-<revision>-<role>` name and carry no slice label.
+Object names are immutable and a pod's slice label comes from its template, so a legacy pod cannot gain that label without being recreated.
+The controller therefore adopts legacy objects in place rather than renaming them on upgrade, then migrates them to the slice-aware form at the first safe opportunity.
+This follows the precedent set when controller revisions were introduced (KEP-238).

+**Adoption.** Per-slice listing buckets any LWS with no slice label into slice 0, so a legacy LWS is reconciled as slice 0 under its existing name and its existing Service keeps serving it.
+Every LWS created from now on uses the slice-aware name, including the `-0-` segment for slice 0.
+A plain upgrade with no spec change recreates nothing.

+**Migration on the next rollout.** A template change creates the new revision's slice-0 LWS in slice-aware form while the legacy LWS drains through the normal rolling update.
+The two are at different revisions and Services are revision-scoped, so they never select each other's pods, and the legacy Service is deleted when the old revision drains.

+**Migration when `slices` increases above 1.** Here no new revision is created, and the legacy slice-0 Service is revision-scoped but slice-agnostic, so it would also select the new sibling slices' pods.
+For example, with legacy slice 0 at revision `r`, a `slice 1` created at the same `r` is matched by the legacy `{set, role, revision: r}` selector because the new `{set, slice: 1, role, revision: r}` pod is a superset of it.
+To prevent this, increasing `slices` first migrates slice 0 to the slice-aware form at the current revision, and blocks sibling creation until no label-less slice-0 LWS remains at the target revision.
+Once slice 0 is slice-aware, every Service is slice-scoped and the siblings can safely share the revision.

 ### Object Cardinality